privong/papers-in-markdown/aastex62/README.md

 * If you want to include macros in anything contained within the YAML header, those must be put in a separate macro file that is incorporated via `\include{}` or `\input{}` *above* the title.
 This is demonstrated in [demo.md](demo.md).

+* To get references formatted for the AAS Journals, first convert the Markdown to TeX (as demonstrated above) with the `--natbib` switch.
+The resulting TeX file can then be processed with `pdflatex` and `bibtex` as usual.
+The template is constructed in such a way that this will result in correctly formatted references (using the `aasjournal.bst` file).

 ### Collaborations

 * For collaborations, authors will be grouped until there is a `collaboration: ` entry in the YAML header.
 If a co-author that is not part of a listed collaboration is listed before co-authors that are part of collaborations, put `nocollaboration: 1` in the YAML header to signify as such and avoid them being grouped with the later batch.
 See [demo.md](demo.md) for an example.